xenify-io/litepaper/README.md

 The initial price for the XNF-WETH pair is set at $1.00, ensuring an equal distribution of both ETH and XNF across the entire range.
 However, if the ETH acquired from fees during the initial cycle increases significantly, the initial price will rise above $1.00.
 On the other hand, if the ETH acquired during the initial cycle does not reach the minimum value of $100k at deployment, the initial price will be adjusted to match its pairing with 100k XNF, potentially setting the starting price below $1.00.

+Please be aware that liquidity providers will not be able to add liquidity to the XNF-WETH 1% fee tier.
+Additionally, it’s important to note that only the protocol itself has the capability to conduct purchases from its own liquidity in the XNF-WETH pool.
+XNF holders can only execute sell transactions either through the Xenify site or directly via the recycling contract.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 🌊 Subsequent Liquidity Cycles

-Our protocol is designed to ensure the perpetual growth of XNF protocol-owned liquidity with each subsequent cycle.
-From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support XNF liquidity proliferation.
-Within this framework, 50% of the ETH is used to market-buy XNF, and the acquired XNF is paired with the rest of the ETH and added as XNF-WETH liquidity at full range.
-It is important to note that, regardless of the cycle, a consistent 1% trading fee is applied to all transactions within this protocol-owned liquidity pool.
+Our protocol is designed to ensure the perpetual growth of ETH protocol-owned liquidity with each subsequent cycle.
+From the second cycle onwards, the ETH obtained daily through burn fees, native fees, swap fees, and recycling activities will be used to support ETH liquidity proliferation.
+Within this framework, 100% of the ETH is used to market-buy and burn XNF.
+Simultaneously, the equivalent amount of WETH, which was utilised for the buyback and burn of XNF, is allocated to the protocol-owned pool.
+This action results in a significant increase in WETH within the XNF-WETH liquidity pool, ensuring comprehensive coverage across the entire protocol-owned range.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)